Alice & Zoroku: Characters

 A girl with the ability to teleport and create anything she can imagine, Sana was being studied at a secret research facility until she decided to escape.
-She eventually crosses paths with Zouroku, who decides to take her in.
+She eventually crosses paths with Zoroku, who decides to take her in.
 Sana is also called the Red Queen (赤の女王, Aka no Joō) due to her immense power despite her being only a child.